ynotstartups/notes/notes/coffee-recipe.md

 ## WIP V60 Black 200g

+- 15g coffee beans

 **Bloom Phase**

-1. Add 24g (twice the amount of coffee) of water to bloom
+1. Add 24g of water to bloom
 1. swirl and coffee and water should look nice and evenly mixed
 1. from 00:00 until 00:45